MegretMendez/VivaMexicoOficial/README.md

 -- Terrain Creation --
 Part 5 Creating and editing the Terrain

-Part 5.1 Creating the Terrain
+5.1 Creating the Terrain
 ![CreatingTerrain1](https://github.com/MegretMendez/VivaMexicoOficial/assets/142510070/5195aa6f-0a5a-45d6-9dce-7574db768121)
 Description: To Crete the Terrain go to the top of the screen and click on GameObject->3D Object->Terrain

-Part 5.2 Editing the Terrain
+5.2 Editing the Terrain

 ![EditingTerrain1](https://github.com/MegretMendez/VivaMexicoOficial/assets/142510070/1ae3d6e5-91bf-448a-aa37-42a097d02fe5)